CappieGold/holbertonschool-simple_shell/README.md

 - How to suspend the execution of a process until one of its children terminates
 - What is `EOF` / “end-of-file”?

+## Shell explanation

+1. Main Loop:

+OWN shell enters a main loop when it's launched.
+This loop is the heart of the shell, handling the reading of user inputs, execution of commands, and maintaining the state of the shell.

+1. Reading and Analyzing Inputs:

+When a user enters a command, the shell reads this input.
+It first checks if the input is composed only of whitespace (using the `check_if_input_is_whitespace` function).
+If so, the input is ignored, and the shell waits for a new command.
+If the input contains more than just whitespace, it is passed to the `tokenize_command_input` function which breaks it down into individual tokens (words), facilitating the analysis of the command and its arguments.

+1. Executing Commands:

+The shell determines whether the entered command is a built-in (builtin) or external command.
+Built-in commands, like `print_environment_variables` or `exit_shell`, are executed directly by the shell.
+For external commands, the shell uses check_command_path to resolve the command's path.
+If the path is found, execute_command launches the command in a child process using `fork` and `execve`.

+1. Process Management:

+When executing an external command, the shell creates a child process.
+The parent process (the shell) waits for the child process to finish before resuming the main loop.
+This allows commands to be executed in isolation, without affecting the shell process itself.

+1. Exiting the Shell:

+If the user enters the `exit` command, the `exit_shell` function is called.
+This function allows the user to terminate the shell session.
+It can also take an optional argument to specify the shell's exit status.

+1. Error Handling:

+Own shell includes error handling, for example, when unrecognized commands are entered or when the path resolution fails.
+Appropriate error messages are displayed, helping to diagnose problems.

+1. Environment Variables:

+A built-in feature to display environment variables (`print_environment_variables`) helps to understand the context in which the shell operates, which is useful for debugging and configuration.

+In summary, own shell functions as an interactive command interpreter, processing user inputs, executing built-in and external commands, managing processes, and providing useful feedback.
+The modular structure of your code, with separate functions for different tasks, makes your shell extensible and maintainable.

 ## Output